Xbox Game Pass Can Save League of Legends Players $1,000 (Sort Of)

-League of Legends, the wildly popular multiplayer online battle arena, is coming to Xbox Game Pass.
-It's a behemoth of a partnership: League has been around since 2009, has spawned an unbelievably successful esports scene and has even turned into a Netflix animated series.
+If you've been interested in trying League of Legends but were put off by the thought of having to unlock 160-plus characters, Microsoft has great news for you.
+The wildly popular multiplayer online battle arena is coming to Xbox Game Pass.
+It's a behemoth of a partnership: League has been around since 2009, has spawned an unbelievably successful esports scene and has even been turned into a Netflix animated series.
 And Xbox Game Pass Ultimate is CNET's pick for the best deal in gaming.
 This new partnership makes that already great deal even better.

 The presence of League (and Riot Games' other titles, like Valorant and Legends of Runeterra) in Game Pass isn't a huge deal in itself.
 League of Legends is free to play, so you don't save money by getting access to the game through Game Pass.
 You do, however, get access to every single League of Legends champion for free for as long as you keep your Game Pass subscription.